-- SQL_CONNECT / SQL_PREPARE / DB_TRANS_OPEN .. performed database action - TransactId ID of D2000 transaction - dbTransId ID of a database transaction.
-If it is greater than 0, the database action is transactional (executed inside DB_TRANS_OPEN).
-If it is zero or less, the database action is non-transactional. - Handle ID of the handle in the context of DBManager - DbTableId HOBJ and name of D2000 object Table - · Comment sequence of procedure calls in ESL scripts (call chain) - · connectString, Statement, bBindIn, FetchSize, colNr, MaxRows .. parameters specific for individual database actions
+- SQL\CONNECT / SQL\PREPARE / DB\TRANS\OPEN .. performed database action - TransactId ID of D2000 transaction - dbTransId ID of database transaction.
+If it is greater than 0, the database action is transactional (executed inside DB\TRANS\OPEN).
+If it is zero or less, the database action is non-transactional. - Handle ID of handle in context of DBManager - DbTableId HOBJ and name of D2000 object Table - Comment sequence of procedure calls in ESL scripts (call chain) - connectString, Statement, bBindIn, FetchSize, colNr, MaxRows .. parameters specific for individual database actions

-Note: The start-up of SQL operation monitoring is written in the DBManager log.
-The log contains the list of databases that match the specified mask datab ase_mask.
-The log also contains the information on the start-up of the watchdog at first calling the tell command SET_WATCHDOG.
+Note: Start up of SQL operation monitoring is written in DBManager log.
+The log contains the list of databases that match the specified mask database\ma sk.
+The log also contains the information on start up of watchdog at first calling the tell command SET\WATCHDOG.

-If value of parameter seconds is 0 in all databases, the watchdog stops database monitoring and the following information appears in the log:
+If value of parameter seconds is 0 in all databases, the watchdog stops database monitoring and the following information appears in log: